 We began determining a net asset value ("NAV") per share on a monthly basis in January 2018.
 Since that time, our NAV per share has increased from \$9.78 in the beginning of 2018 to \$10.24 as of February 29, 2020.
-As illustrated in the chart below, the NAV per share fell to a low of \$9.71 as of April 30, 2020 before increasing to \$10.10 as of March 31, 2021.
-As described elsewhere in this Quarterly Report on Form 10-Q, the Coronavirus pandemic has had, and is expected to continue to have, an adverse impact on global commercial activity and has contributed to significant volatility in financial markets.
+As illustrated in the chart below, the NAV per share fell to a low of \$9.71 as of April 30, 2020 before increasing to \$10.25 as of June 30, 2021.
+As described elsewhere in this Quarterly Report on Form 10-Q, the Coronavirus pandemic has had, and may continue to have, an adverse impact on global commercial activity.
 While it is difficult to ascertain the long term impact it will have on commercial real estate markets and our investments, it presents material uncertainty and risk with respect to the current and future performance and value of our investments.
 Investments in real properties and real estate-related securities have not been immune to the impact of the pandemic, which was the primary cause of the decline in our NAV during 2020.
 Set forth below is additional historical information regarding our NAV per share since February 29, 2016 (the date as of which our board of directors first determined an NAV per share).

-- Please see our Current Report on Form 8-K filed with the Securities and Exchange Commission (the "SEC") on April 16, 2021 for additional information concerning the methodology used to determine, and the limitations of, the NAV per share as of March 31, 2021.
+- 1. Please see our Current Report on Form 8-K filed with the SEC on July 16, 2021 for additional information concerning the methodology used to determine, and the limitations of, the NAV per share as of June 30, 2021.
 Please see our Annual Reports on Form 10-K for the years ended December 31, 2020, 2019, 2018, and 2017 as well as our Current Reports on Form 8-K for additional information concerning the NAV per share determined as of prior dates. - 2.
 Our board of directors determined an NAV per share of \$9.03 as of February 29, 2016.
 Prior thereto, \$8.92 was considered to be the "net investment value" per share of our common stock, which was equal to the offering price per share of \$10.00 in effect at that time, as arbitrarily determined by our board of directors, net of the applicable selling commissions, dealer manager fees and issuer costs.